Modelling Neutron-Star Ocean Dynamics: Solutions of Laplace's tidal equation

 This is the \textit{r}-mode frequency in the slow-rotation limit.
-When $1 / |q|$ is small, the angular dependence of the displacement vector becomes axial [see Eqs.~\eqref{eqs:HoughAngular}].
+In this regime, the angular dependence of the displacement vector becomes axial [see Eqs.~\eqref{eqs:HoughAngular}].
 These asymptotic solutions can be seen in the right panel of Fig.~\ref{fig:epsilon}.
 However, this regime will not be relevant for fast-rotating neutron stars.
 This is evident from the Lamb parameter,

 Clearly, the sources we are interested in lie firmly in the large-$\epsilon$ regime.